 Are you ready to install your laminate flooring?
 You’ve come to the right place.
 Here you will find what to do before you install your laminate flooring as well as tips for a successful installation.

 As we all know, a warm, cozy crackling fire in your fireplace can have a tendency to spark, pop and toss a few hot embers out for the heck of it.
 That’s why you should always have a fireplace screen in place to protect your home.
 You should also leave at least two feet between your fireplace and the laminate floor — that’s usually the size of a hearth.
 But just in case a glowing ember slips through or over the screen, know that if it lands on your Swiss Krono USA laminate floor, it won’t be a problem.
 That’s because limited exposure to a flame won’t harm a plank.
-When you’re ready to buy laminate wood flooring, click here to visit our online Factory Outlet.
-You can buy overstocked laminate wood floors directly from the manufacturer and have it shipped to your home.
-You’ll save up to 30% on laminate floor planks, plus you’ll get free samples, free delivery, and free returns.
-And some come with a lifetime warranty, the best laminate flooring warranty you can...
+When you’re ready to buy laminate wood flooring, visit our American Concepts flooring line.
+We have 10 different floors that are moisture resistant; their lifetime warranty protects for spills that can sit for up to 24-hours.
+Plus we have 13 other flooring options ranging from 12mm thick with a lifetime warranty to 7mm thick and a 15-year...
 Read More

 Before you begin your Swiss Krono laminate flooring installation project, make sure you’ve got the necessary time and tools to do the job right.Time is an important tool when installing a laminate floor.One of the big advantages of choosing laminate as a floor covering is that it’s relatively easy to install.
 Compared to many floor-covering options such as ceramic tile, hardwood and even carpet, nothing could be truer.However, many do-it-yourselfers make the mistake of under-estimating the time that they should allow to complete even a small flooring project.
 We recommend that you set aside three days to avoid any frustration because you’re trying to hurry the process:Day 1: Removal — Move the furniture out of the way and then remove the old floor.
 Correct any problems or unevenness in the subfloor.Day 2: Installation — Install the laminate flooring.Day 3: Trim and Moldings — Install the trim and moldings, move the furniture back and enjoy.Don’t forget to take the time to acclimate your laminate-flooring planks a minimum of 48 hours before you begin the installation.
 A Couple of “timely” additions are worth noting… If this is your first laminate-flooring installation, take time to gather the right tools and read the installation instructions of your newly purchased flooring thoroughly.
 If this is your one-hundredth installation, you should still allow time to read the instructions thoroughly and check the condition of your tools.
 Remember, instructions can get updated and tend to vary from style to style.Let’s say you’re planning a below-grade installation over a concrete floor.
 You’ll need to verify the moisture-vapor flow in the concrete by testing and then applying a low VOC...
 Read More